Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: PDEs with known solutions

-where the constant $C$ depends on the initial mass of the data.
-For $d\!=\!1$, $m\!=\!2$, and $V(x)\!=\!x^2$, we solve this PDE using JKO-ICNN with objectives \eqref{eq:v_w_expectations} and \eqref{eq:nonlin_diff_surrogate}, using initial data drawn from a Normal distribution with parameters $(\mu,\sigma^2)=(0,0.2)$.
-Unlike the previous example, in this case we do not have a full solution $\rho(x,t)$ to compare against, but we can instead evaluate convergence of the flow to $\rho_{\infty}(x)$.
+Next, we consider a Fokker-Planck equation with a non-linear diffusion term as before: This PDE corresponds to a gradient flow of the objective ${F}(\rho) = \frac{1}{m-1}\int \rho^m(x) \dif x + \int V(x)\dif \rho(x)$.
+For some $V$'s its solutions approach a unique steady state \citep{carrillo2000asymptotic}: where the constant $C$ depends on the initial mass of the data.
+For $d\!=\!1$, $m\!=\!2$, and $V(x)\!=\!x^2$, we solve this PDE using JKO-ICNN with Objectives \eqref{eq:v_w_expectations} and \eqref{eq:nonlin_diff_surrogate}, using initial data drawn from a Normal distribution with parameters $(\mu,\sigma^2)=(0,0.2)$.
+Unlike the previous example, in this case we do not have a full solution $\rho(x, t)$ to compare against, but we can instead evaluate convergence of the flow to $\rho_{\infty}(x)$.
 Figure~\ref{fig:1d_pde_fp} shows that the density $\hat{\rho}_t(x)$ derived from the JKO-ICNN flow converges to the steady state $\rho_{\infty}(x)$, and so does the value of the objective, i.e., ${F}(\hat{\rho_t}) \rightarrow {F}(\rho_{\infty})$.